domschl/HuggingFaceGuidedTourForMac/README.md

 ### 2.2 Minimal chat-bot

 You can open the notebook [`01-ChatBot.ipynb`](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/01-ChatBot.ipynb) to try out a very simple chatbot on your Mac.

+**Note:** You might encounter version problems with huggingface's `transformers` library that is installed via `conda`.
+If you see a corresponding error, simply install a newer version with `pip install -U transformers`.

 The python code used is: